aaaahn/dialsim/cypress/README-testing.md

 # Dialsim Testing with Cypress

 ## Introduction
-Dialsim is an open-source project designed for a diverse user base.
+Dialsim is an open-source project designed for a multidisciplinary developer community.
 To uphold the application's accuracy, reliability, and consistency, we've incorporated an automated end-to-end test suite powered by [Cypress](https://www.cypress.io/).

 ## The Importance of Testing in Open Source Projects